cesarmiquel/c64-dev/docs/a-mind-is-born.md

 54271 SYS2225
 ```

-This line of BASIC is encoded in the file as follows: First there's a pointer ($080b) to the next line, or in this case to the end-of-program marker, which is a null pointer.
-Next up is the BASIC line number, which is 54271 for a good reason; more about this later.
-The byte $9e represents the SYS token, and is followed by a target address (2225) spelled out in PETSCII characters.
+This line of BASIC is encoded in the file as follows: First there's a pointer (`$080b`) to the next line, or in this case to the end-of-program marker, which is a null pointer.
+Next up is the BASIC line number, which is `54271` for a good reason; more about this later.
+The byte `$9e` represents the `SYS` token, and is followed by a target address (`2225`) spelled out in PETSCII characters.
 A null-byte terminates the line.

-The SYS statement invokes the initialisation routine (file offset $b3, blue background), which will be described in more detail later.
+The SYS statement invokes the initialisation routine (file offset `$b3`, blue background), which will be described in more detail later.
 Its main job is to copy the entire program into the zero-page and jump to it.

 Following the BASIC program, with a slight overlap, is a shadow buffer for the SID registers (dotted black outline).
-Some of these values are modified while the demo is running, and all 25 bytes are copied into the SID register area, $d400–$d418, at the end of the interrupt handler.
-In addition, the five bytes starting at file offset $12 (brown background) represent the current palette.
-They are copied into the VIC background colour registers, $d020–$d024, also at the end of the interrupt handler.
+Some of these values are modified while the demo is running, and all 25 bytes are copied into the SID register area, `$d400–$d418`, at the end of the interrupt handler.
+In addition, the five bytes starting at file offset `$12` (brown background) represent the current palette.
+They are copied into the VIC background colour registers, `$d020–$d024`, also at the end of the interrupt handler.

-The bytes at file offsets $14 and $21 (white and red digits, respectively) together form a 16-bit counter.
+The bytes at file offsets `$14` and `$21` (white and red digits, respectively) together form a 16-bit counter.
 This is the global clock of the demo.
 It is incremented by two at each interrupt.
 The low byte (white digits) represents the position within the current bar of music, while the upper byte (red digits) represents the current bar number, in the range $00–$40.
 Both bytes are located in the SID register shadow.
 In this way, the low byte automatically modulates the pulse-width of the melody vocie, while also animating one of the palette entries.
 The high byte controls the cutoff frequency of the SID filter, resulting in a slow filtersweep throughout the song.

 The melody is generated by a linear-feedback shift register (LFSR).
 Thus, in one sense, the melody is randomly generated.
 But I spent a considerable amount of time tweaking the random process until I found something that was musically satisfactory.
 Tweakable parameters include the initial seed value, the so called "taps" of the LFSR, and most importantly the frequency table, which we will return to later.
 The LFSR is located at file offset $15 (blue digits).
 Note that the LFSR is initially zero, and this is why the melody is silent during the first eight bars of the song.
 The LFSR is also part of the palette, and additionally controls the upper bits of the pulse-width register for the melody voice, providing timbral variety.

 ### The script (light green)
-Starting at file offset $22 (light green background) is the script.
+Starting at file offset `$22` (light green background) is the script.
 This is essentially a poke table with eight entries, encoded as byte pairs.
 The first byte of each pair is the target address in zero-page, and the second byte is what to write.
 The writes are carried out during music playback, synchronised with the kick drums, and each entry remains in effect during eight bars of music.

 Here is a rundown of what the entries in the script table do:

 Bars|Poke|Effect
 -------|------|--------
-$00–$07|ff 1f|The first entry in the script, which overlaps the SID register shadow, is a dummy write to address $ff, just past the end of the program.
-This also means that SID register $d417 is $ff, meaning all voices (and the external input) are routed through the filter and the resonance is at maximum.
+`$00–$07`|`ff 1f`|The first entry in the script, which overlaps the SID register shadow, is a dummy write to address $ff, just past the end of the program.
+This also means that SID register `$d417` is `$ff`, meaning all voices (and the external input) are routed through the filter and the resonance is at maximum.
-$08–$0f|14 41|This initialises the melody LFSR.
-The seed value, $41, is written into the LFSR (at address $14) repeatedly during these eight bars, in time with the kick drums.
+`$08–$0f`|`14 41`|This initialises the melody LFSR.
+The seed value, `$41`, is written into the LFSR (at address `$14`) repeatedly during these eight bars, in time with the kick drums.
 This is what makes the melody stutter.
-$10–$17|d5 24|This entry overwrites an opcode in the main routine, enabling more colours on the screen.
+`$10–$17`|`d5 24`|This entry overwrites an opcode in the main routine, enabling more colours on the screen.
 The main routine will be described in more detail later.
 What's more, since the script no longer keeps resetting the LFSR on every drum beat, the melody is allowed to proceed.
-$18–$1f|15 25|This selects waveform $25 for the melody voice, i.e. ring-modulated sawtooth.
-The ring-modulation bit doesn't affect the sawtooth waveform, so this sounds just like the more commonly used waveform $21.
+`$18–$1f`|`15 25`|This selects waveform `$25` for the melody voice, i.e. ring-modulated sawtooth.
+The ring-modulation bit doesn't affect the sawtooth waveform, so this sounds just like the more commonly used waveform `$21`.
 But recall that this byte also controls one of the colours in the palette: Colour 5 (green) adds some variety to the visuals at this point.
-$20–$27|15 53|The waveform is changed to $53, i.e. mixed waveform $51 with hard-sync.
+`$20–$27`|`15 53`|The waveform is changed to `$53`, i.e. mixed waveform `$51` with hard-sync.
 The hard-sync modifies the timbre of the sound, while also causing some notes to sound alike and other notes to disappear entirely, creating variety in the melody.
 Cyan (colour 3) also replaces green in the palette.
-$28–$2f|15 61|Here we select mixed waveform $61 for the melody voice.
+`$28–$2f`|`15 61`|Here we select mixed waveform $61 for the melody voice.
 Hard-sync is now disabled, so we're back to the normal melody and colour 1 (white).
-$30–$37|d5 29|Here we write another opcode into the main routine, making the visual effect brighter.
+`$30–$37`|`d5 29`|Here we write another opcode into the main routine, making the visual effect brighter.
 We'll come back to the visuals in the section about the main routine.
-$38–$3f|1b 0f|This changes the high bits of the pulse-width of the drone voice from $e to $f, resulting in a noticeably brighter timbre.
+`$38–$3f`|`1b 0f`|This changes the high bits of the pulse-width of the drone voice from `$e` to `$f`, resulting in a noticeably brighter timbre.

 As you can see, the script covers a large part of the register updates demanded by the song structure, but there is still a need for specialised branching code to handle the rest.
-That goes into the interrupt routine, which is the large block of code starting at offset $32 in the file (purple background).
+That goes into the interrupt routine, which is the large block of code starting at offset `$32` in the file (purple background).
 We'll dive into the assembler code of the interrupt handler in due time.

 ### Initialisation (blue)
-We will now have a closer look at the init code (file offset $b3, blue background), originally loaded at decimal address 2226.
-Actually, the SYS statement jumps to address 2225, but that's more or less for giggles: The interrupt routine happens to end with a jump into a ROM routine at address $ea7e, and this makes $ea the last byte of the interrupt handler.
-But $ea is the opcode for nop, so we might as well jump there.
+We will now have a closer look at the init code (file offset `$b3`, blue background), originally loaded at decimal address `2226`.
+Actually, the `SYS` statement jumps to address `2225`, but that's more or less for giggles: The interrupt routine happens to end with a jump into a ROM routine at address `$ea7e`, and this makes $ea the last byte of the interrupt handler.
+But `$ea` is the opcode for `nop`, so we might as well jump there.

 Let's have a look at the code: